-The earlier breast cancer is diagnosed, the better the chance of beating it.
+The earlier breast cancer is diagnosed, the better the chance of successful treatment.
 So it's important to check your breasts regularly.

 How should I check my breasts?